-In the early 1900s, there were many farms near the Branson Post Office, as well as a handle factory, a tobacco barn, cotton gin, and a steamboat landing at the waterfront.
-The tobacco industry was the largest agricultural crop in the area and would continue to be so until 1959 when the tobacco farms became the bottom of the newly formed Table Rock Lake.
-The first school sat high up on the hill overlooking what is now downtown Branson.
-The settlement took the name of its first postmaster until 1901, when the second postmaster, named William Hawking, changed the name of the post office to Lucia.
+In the early 1900s, there were many farms near the Branson Post Office, a handle factory, a tobacco barn, cotton gin, and a steamboat landing at the waterfront.
+The tobacco industry was the largest agricultural crop in the area.
+It would continue until 1959 when the tobacco farms became the bottom of the newly formed Table Rock Lake.
+The first school sat high up on the hill overlooking downtown Branson.
+The settlement took the name of its first postmaster until 1901, when the second postmaster, named William Hawking, changed the post office’s name to Lucia.

 In 1903 the completion of the Iron Mountain and Southern railroad would soon allow visitors from all over to come and explore the untouched and unspoiled beauty of the Branson area.
 The Railroad Company began working below the Lucia Post Office on the right of ways and other land acquired by the railroad.
 A portion of the property was soon designated for a town and placed under the direction of Charles Fulbright, the president of the Branson Town Company.
 Fulbright laid out and filed the town plot of Branson on October 26, 1903.
 Unfortunately, another town plot for Lucia had been filed by a man named B. B. Price on October 2, 1903.
 By the end of November, Mr. Fulbright owned both town sites, and the name of Branson eventually prevailed.

-In 1904, Branson boasted a General Store, two saloons, a rooming house, two doctors and a couple of other businesses.
-The same year would also see the arrival of Branson’s first telephone line to the town.
+In 1904, Branson boasted a General Store, two saloons, a rooming house, two doctors, and a couple of other businesses.
+The same year would also see Branson’s first telephone line to the town.

 In late 1905 gained its first newspaper – The Branson Echo.
-The following year, the first regular passenger train arrived in Branson carrying businessmen, speculators, and tourists.
-With the opening of the “Maine Fishing and Hunting Lodge”, the Lynch sisters giving tours of Marvel Cave, and float and fishing trips becoming common, Branson soon became a tourist town.
+The first regular passenger train arrived in Branson carrying businessmen, speculators, and tourists the following year.
+With the opening of the “Maine Fishing and Hunting Lodge,” the Lynch sisters giving tours of Marvel Cave, and float and fishing trips becoming common, Branson soon became a tourist town.

 Harold Bell Wright, a Kansas minister, was drawn to Branson because of his health.
-Afflicted with tuberculosis he had begun to visit every summer, stopping among the hill folks, exploring Marvel Cave, and enjoying the untouched setting of the area.
+Afflicted with tuberculosis, he had begun to visit every summer, stopping among the hill folks, exploring Marvel Cave, and enjoying the area’s natural setting.

-Branson was incorporated on April 1, 1912, having some 1,200 residents at the time.
-Catering to its newfound tourist industry, other businesses soon emerged such as a commercial ice plant, a soft drink bottling plant, a candy factory, and an ice cream factory next to the waterfront.
+Branson was incorporated on April 1, 1912, having some 1,200 residents.
+Catering to its newfound tourist industry, other businesses soon emerged, such as a commercial ice plant, a soft drink bottling plant, a candy factory, and an ice cream factory next to the waterfront.

 Not everyone could or would make the difficult journey into its depths and waited above ground.
-Before long Mrs. Herschend decided that those people should be entertained while they waited.
-Working with local women, she made arrangements with them to display their craft-making skills to the waiting tourists.
+Before long, Mrs. Herschend decided that those people should be entertained while they waited.
+Working with local women, she made arrangements to display their craft-making skills to the waiting tourists.
 This was the beginning of what would later become Silver Dollar City.

 Preparations for the construction of Table Rock Dam began in 1954 and were completed in 1959.
-In the same year that Table Rock Lake was complete the Mabes family from Springfield, Missouri began the Ozarks Jubilee, a music show.
+In the same year that Table Rock Lake was completed, the Mabes family from Springfield, Missouri, began the Ozarks Jubilee, a music show.
 Beginning in the basement of Branson City Hall, folding chairs were set up to accommodate fifty people.

 Silver Dollar City, so named for the change first given customers, was opened in 1960 by the Herschend family, with a single street of shops and a stagecoach ride.
 Tourists came in growing numbers to enjoy the big new lake, the Herschends’ 1890’s Silver Dollar City theme park, and the Trimbles’ new outdoor theater at the Shepherd of the Hills Farm.

-In the late 1960s another musical family – the Presleys, set up a simple metal building on the road west of Branson and began to entertain the tourists.
-By the 70’s motels were going up everywhere and nationally famous stars made the move to Branson following the lead of stars like Roy Clark and Box Car Willie.
+In the late 1960s, another musical family – the Presleys, set up a simple metal building on the road west of Branson and began to entertain the tourists.
+By the 1970s, motels were going up everywhere, and nationally famous stars moved to Branson following the lead of stars like Roy Clark and Box Car Willie.